CodingPrincess/Address-Book/README.md

 # Address-Book
-An assignment on online address book submitted to Open Labs Pvt Ltd
+An online address book in Django